dbajuliano/Learning-Java-Android-Studio-libGDX/README.md

 # 🚶 About Juliano

 Juliano is a passionate person who believe that work is a place where you can innovate and have fun.

-A talented person who imagine and build beautiful Web and mobile applications, share ideas and change the world.
+A talented DBA and System Administrator who have stated to build mobile applications, share ideas and change the world.

 I am also love open-source software and I give back to the community as much as I can.

-See also the list of contributors who participated in this project.

 # :copyright: License

 - [![License: CC BY 4.0](https://img.shields.io/badge/License-CC%20BY%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by/4.0/)

 # 📄 Notes

+I came from a poor country and I still have the beggar culture, so please help us and donate!

 [![Buy Me Coffee](https://github.com/julianotech/JPianoTiles/blob/master/coffe.png)](https://www.paypal.me/julianotech)